tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 I scratch out the last of his tombstone data, then clear my throat.

-His gaze swivels to me, unease flooding his eyes.
+His gaze swivels to me.
 “The nurse—”

-“Isn't coming,” I tell him, clicking my pen and sliding it back into my shirt.
-“He went home early, so did security.
+“Isn't coming,” I tell him, clicking my pen and sliding it into my shirt.
+“She went home early, so did security.
 It’s just you and me tonight.”

-Jonah’s lips are glued together, his mind blue-screening as he tries to calculate just who I am and what I’m doing here.
+Jonah’s eyes are buzzing, his mind blue-screening as he tries to calculate just who I am and what I’m doing here.
 “I already told the detectives everything I know," he says.

 “I’m aware.
 I’m here to ask you some questions of my own.”

-His eyes narrow with overdue suspicion. “...
+“Why?
 Who are you exactly?”

 I loosen the tie around my collar.
-“I’m not much for names, personally.
-Suffice it to say that I work for an organization that’s taken an interest in your... situation.
+“Suffice it to say that I work for an organization that’s taken an interest in your... situation.
 It’s a private enterprise.
 Off the books.
 We call ourselves the Order of Alice.”

-His scrunches his eyebrows.
-"Never heard of it."
+He gives me a blank stare.
+"I've never heard of it."

 "That's the idea."

-“So then… you’re *not* a cop?”
+“So then you’re *not* a cop?”

 The way he says the words is like he wants to believe them but can’t.